societe-generale/spintest/README.md

 assert True is result
 ```

-As you can see, the first task has a key `output`.
-This way you can store the output of this first task into a `test_output` variables and be able to use it in following tasks in Jinja templating language.
+As seen here, the first task has a key `output`.
+This way it is possible to store the output of this first task into a `test_output` variables and be able to use it in following tasks in Jinja templating language.
-Morevoer, the second task has a key `expected`.
-Here we want to check a specific return code `204`.
+Moreover, the second task has a key `expected`.
+The specific return code `204` is expected.

-Finally a last example that show how to run tasks in several task in parallel.
+Finally here is a last example that shows how to run tasks in parallel.

 ```python
 from spintest import spintest